Why Project Commissioning is Critical to your Quality Process

 But where is the discussion on quality?
 The other two legs of the project management stool are discussed, but the third leg gets completely ignored.

-The scope/quality discussion often is completely omitted from the weekly progress discussion.
-Yes, there maybe is mention of an inspection report that was submitted in the past week.
-But where are the quality issues identified in this report being discussed and how are they being addressed?
+The scope and quality discussion is often completely omitted from the weekly progress meetings.
+Yes, there may be a brief mention of an inspection report submitted during the past week, but where is the discussion about the quality issues identified in that report?
+And more importantly, how are those issues being addressed?

-How can it be that quality is left out of the discussion and the effect on building performance decisions?
+How can it be that quality — one of the critical components of project success — is left out of the conversation, especially when it directly affects building performance and long-term operational decisions?

-If the important topics are to be discussed weekly at the progress review meeting with the contractor, consultant, and owner, how can one of the legs of the project management stool be left out?
+If the important topics are to be discussed weekly at progress meetings involving the contractor, consultant, and owner, how can one of the three legs of the project management stool — cost, schedule, and quality — be ignored?

-Is the work meeting the quality requirements that the owner has specified in the contract?
+Is the work meeting the quality standards that the owner has specified in the contract?

 Will the owner be able to properly operate and maintain the new facilities for many years to come?

-For quality control - the field technician reports to their field supervisor, the field supervisor reports to their site superintendent, and the site superintendent reports to the construction manager – all being overseen by the quality manager.
+In the current quality control process, the field technician reports to the field supervisor, the field supervisor reports to the site superintendent, and the site superintendent reports to the construction manager — all overseen by the quality manager.
+With so many layers, important quality issues risk getting diluted or delayed.

 For quality assurance – the consultant’s field inspector reports to their supervisor, who reports to the QA manager, who reports to the project manager.
 There is a long chain of command for quality issues in the field to make their way to the top.
 When quality issues are identified in the field, the message gets diluted before it reaches senior leadership that can address the issues.